Click the step you’d like to visit below

 Dual-eligible

-Some private insurance companies, like Humana, have plans that are specifically designed for Dual-eligible consumers.
+Some private insurance companies, like Humana, have Medicare Advantage plans that are specifically designed for Dual-eligible consumers.
 Medicare Advantage Dual-Eligible Special Needs Plans often combine all the benefits of Medicaid and Medicare, and may also include coverage for routine dental, vision and hearing care; nonemergency transportation to and from medical care; fitness programs; an over-the-counter medication allowance and more.

 Think you may be dual-eligible?
 Find out and learn about the benefits of these plans